linkeddatacenter/kees/README.md

 ### simple web resource (re)loading

-This states that a n ABoxGraph SHOULD exists in the knowledge base and that graph should be loaded with the content of the web resource "http://data.example.com/dataset1.ttl"
+This states that an ABoxGraph SHOULD exist in the knowledge base and that graph should be loaded with the content of the web resource "http://data.example.com/dataset1.ttl"

 ```